ABC News (Australia): Theme music

 The news theme used from the first days of ABC television from November 1956 to 1985 was "Majestic Fanfare", composed by Charles Williams.
 From 1956 until the early 1980s the version used was the abridged version performed by the Queen's Hall Light Orchestra, from a recording made in 1943.
 Each bulletin opened with a clip from the top story of the day, with the title "ABC News" superimposed over the footage.
 Later, this on-screen approach was replaced by a generic graphic title sequence.
 In 1982, to celebrate the ABC's 50th anniversary, a new version of the theme was commissioned, which incorporated both orchestral and new electronic elements.

 With the exception of a period in the mid-1980s, during which a synthesised theme ("Best Endeavours", written by Alan Hawkshaw, which was the theme for Channel 4 News in the UK) was used for around a year, this was used on radio until August 1988, and on television until early 1985.
 A reworking of "Majestic Fanfare" (essentially the original orchestration up one tone) was arranged by Richard Mills and recorded in 1988 by the Sydney Symphony Orchestra.

 From 1985, a theme composed by Tony Ansell and Peter Wall was used for 20 years, even after the 1998 brand refresh.
 In 2010, it was sampled and remixed by the group Pendulum and this revised work went on to be placed #11 on the Triple J Hottest 100 chart on Australia Day 2011.

 The theme for ABC News changed on Australia Day (26 January) 2005, to a piece written by Martin Armiger and John Gray, and for a couple of years it bore a resemblance to the original Peter Wall / Tony Ansell work in the opening signature notes.
 Wall challenged the ABC and was successful in reaching an agreement.
 The opening notes were removed and the work was re-arranged in 2010.
 The theme music from the 2005–2010 era was remixed by Armiger, giving it a more upbeat, synthesised feel.

-On 1 July 2022, ABC News used the 1985–2005 theme during the ABC's 90th Anniversary.

-That theme, by Wall and Ansell, was remixed from the original multi-track studio recording and re-introduced to news bulletins on 19 August 2024, which was tweaked on 28 July 2025 with less prominent morse code beeps and a fuller orchestral sound.
+In August 2024, the Ansell–Wall theme was revived in an updated form as part of a larger rebranding of ABC News.
+The theme was remastered by David McDonald from the original multi-track studio recording, including a rerecorded piccolo, and layered samples of a children's drumkit (which McDonald had originally bought for his daughter) to add a bassier sound.